reactgular/logger/README.md

 ## LogService Prefixes

-When you're using the `LogService` with Angular classes like components, services, pipes and etc. The name of those classes can be used to set the prefix string for each log message to the console.
+When you're using the `LogService` with Angular classes like components, services, pipes, etc. The name of those classes can be used to set the prefix string for each log message to the console.
 Using a prefix value of `"MainComponent"` can create *wide* console messages.
 So this function creates a new `LogService` object with a *trimmed* prefix where the *tail* strings have been removed.